Georgia Recording Laws: Consent Rules and Penalties

 When Is It Illegal?

-- You’re recording in a clandestine manner in a private place
+- You are recording in a clandestine manner in a private place

-- You’re video recording activities in private places without all parties’ consent
+- You are video recording activities in private places without all parties' consent

 What About Recording in Your Own Home?

-You can record audio conversations in your own home if you’re participating.
-For video:
+You can record audio conversations in your own home if you are participating.
+For video, the rules are more nuanced:

-- You can use security cameras on your own property
+- You can install and use security cameras on your own property

-- You cannot secretly video record guests in private areas (bathrooms, guest bedrooms)
+- You cannot secretly video record guests in private areas such as bathrooms or guest bedrooms

 - You cannot record intimate activities without consent